 Torie's Cherry Chocolate-Chunk Cookies

 Torie Hallock makes these everything-but-the-kitchen-sink cookies at Skylands, Martha's house in Maine.
-Toffee pieces can be found in the baking sections of grocery stores.
+They are full of oats, dried cherries, chocolate chips, and bits of toffee candy.

 - 1 1/2 cups all-purpose flour